Pop (American TV channel): History

 On September 18, 2014, CBS and Lionsgate announced that TVGN (previously TV Guide Network) would be relaunched as Pop in early 2015, with the rebranding later announced to occur on January 14 of that year.
 The newly branded channel would shift toward programming about pop culture fandom and would carry 400 hours of original programming following the rebrand, including a reality show starring New Kids on the Block and the Canadian sitcom Schitt's Creek, the first program from Pop TV to receive Primetime Emmy Award nominations, including Outstanding Comedy Series.
 Pop was made available on AT&T U-verse on March 1, 2016.

 On March 12, 2019, CBS acquired Lionsgate's 50% stake in Pop, making Pop a part of CBS Cable Networks.
 It then became part of ViacomCBS Domestic Media Networks on December 4, 2019, when CBS merged with Viacom.
 Now under the latter's management, it was merged into Viacom's existing cable unit with corresponding job losses due to redundancies.
 As Viacom traditionally has their programming produced internally for their cable networks rather than from outside producers, second-season renewals for Flack and Florida Girls, along with a series order for Best Intentions were revoked, with Viacom freeing all three series to be shopped to other venues without penalty.

 Programming

-Current programming seen on Pop includes a mix of original scripted and reality series, acquired and internationally co-produced series, and older series from various studios.
-Previously, the network also aired professional wrestling from Impact Wrestling and the Las Vegas-based Paragon Pro Wrestling.
+Current programming seen on Pop includes a mix of procedural dramas, including ER, Scorpion, and series from the NCIS and Law & Order franchises, along with films.
+As mentioned above, original programming for the channel was cut after 2020 as the newly merged ViacomCBS (now Paramount Global) focused on their more high-profile brands.
+Previously, the network also aired professional wrestling from Total Nonstop Action / Impact Wrestling and the now-defunct Las Vegas-based Paragon Pro Wrestling promotion.